dheepaky/Mern-Blog-App/README.md

-# 🚀 MERN Blog App: The Full-Stack Content Hub
+# 🚀 MERN Blog App: The Full-Stack Content Hub with SEO Optimization

 ## Build Your Digital Publication on a Robust Stack